 The final day of the Thailand Vegetarian Festival in Phuket is the best one.
 It is absolutely jam-packed with processions from the early morning onwards.
 Firewalking continues at the Kathu Shrine, and there is a ‘bridge crossing for purification’ ritual at many of the island’s shrines.

 As the final evening draws in, Phuket Town is alive with the final parade of the festival.
-This is like all the previous parades all rolled into one.
+This is like all the previous parades rolled into one.
 Devotees parade the shrine’s statues and flags with a cacophony of firecrackers and blinding smoke.
 The streets become something more akin to a war zone for the uninitiated.
 Think of this finale as everything you have seen over the past eight days all rolled into one.
-If you can only catch one day of the festival, the last parade and main event is the one to witness.
+If you can only catch one day of the festival, the last parade and main event are the one to witness.

 My Experience of The Thailand Vegetarian Festival in Phuket

 A noisy firework sets ablaze and finds its way under a gorgeous Thai girl’s feet.
 She looks more annoyed than scared and nonchalantly kicks it away with her high heels, whilst successfully applying her lippy in her hand mirror at the same time.

 Meanwhile, there are literally thousands of men with sharp implements wedged through their faces.
 Many are licking the blade of a sword too.
 All of them volunteered for what seems like the most pain you can humanly possibly put your body through.